hollowaytape/kuro-no-ken/notes.md

       * 2991 = 1191, which is this same 83 09 91 29
       * So it's a loop that just runs over and over.
 Definitely a thing that needs to be adjusted as it moves

-* Crash when talking to security commander second time ("Hey, don't loiter around here")
+* (Fixed) Crash when talking to security commander second time ("Hey, don't loiter around here")

-* Crash when talking to main guards again?
+* (Fixed) Crash when talking to main guards again?
    * Is it those 1204 pointers that are a problem again?

 * Something goes wrong when leaving the emerald chamber.
    * Some pointer that's after text location 0xb5b.
    * Fixed by adding the 04 pointers and the FF pointers.

-* A few bad things and a crash upon entering the Zerfuedel battle:
+* (Fixed) A few bad things and a crash upon entering the Zerfuedel battle:
    * Doesn't load the background correctly (shows the glitched map instead)
       * 83 8c 02 d\bac_11
       * 01 00 02 d\mk32